 Getting your head around the pros and cons of the Yankee horse bet can only help matters.
 It may even make your mind up as to whether this wager is for you.
 We asked the SafeBettingSites experts for the main upsides and drawbacks of Yankees.
 This is the balanced approach we like to take on all gambling matters.
 See their conclusions for yourself below:

 Help is at hand for Yankee bet horse racing wagers when it comes to figuring out what you stand to gain.
-Top betting sites have tools that support wagering and aid you in understanding them.
-Take the William Hill bet calculator Yankee service, for example.
+Most of the UK bookies have tools that support wagering and aid you in understanding them.
 This allows you to input information relating to that wager and other combination and system bets:

 The image above shows William Hill’s Yankee bet calculator in all its glory.
 Toggle between each way or win only Yankees, different betting odds formats and whether you look at the unit stake or total amount wagered.
-The William Hill bet calculator Yankee service also has a neat Bet Breakdown on the right-hand side.
+This Yankee calculator also has a neat Bet Breakdown on the right-hand side.

 View returns and profit once you have entered all the details and results.
 This sets a standard that other major players in the industry do well to follow.
 Everything is so clear that you’re left in doubt about how to work out a Yankee bet at all.
 Other bookies have similar bet calculators but this is best in class.

 There are some Yankee bet horse racing offers you should be aware of and even a deal that can be used on other sports.
 These could be to your advantage, so it is always worth having a second look in the offer section if you are about to place a bet.

 When it comes to what is a Yankee bet in football and other sports, the answer is the same as horse racing.
 Yankees work in just the same way as they do with horses but there may not be an each way option.
 The Yankee bet definition doesn’t change.
 From top Premier League betting sites to Yankee bet football wagers on other competitions, the same applies to any sport.